Lateral geniculate nucleus: Ipsilateral and contralateral layers

 Both the LGN in the right hemisphere and the LGN in the left hemisphere receive input from each eye.
 However, each LGN only receives information from one half of the visual field.
-This occurs due to axons of the ganglion cells from the inner halves of the retina (the nasal sides) decussating (crossing to the other side of the brain) through the optic chiasma (khiasma means "cross-shaped").
-The axons of the ganglion cells from the outer half of the retina (the temporal sides) remain on the same side of the brain.
-Therefore, the right hemisphere receives visual information from the left visual field, and the left hemisphere receives visual information from the right visual field.
+Retinal ganglion cells (RGCs) from the inner halves of each retina (the nasal sides) decussate (cross to the other side of the brain) through the optic chiasma (khiasma means "cross-shaped").
+RGCs from the outer half of each retina (the temporal sides) remain on the same side of the brain.
+Therefore, the right LGN receives visual information from the left visual field, and the left LGN receives visual information from the right visual field.
 Within one LGN, the visual information is divided among the various layers as follows: